 In a multi-source receiver containing both eLoran and GNSS based receivers each should independently verify their own Integrity at the levels set down by the IMO for electronic position-fixing at sea [1] [3].
 Receiver integrity algorithms are available for eLoran [2].

 Tight multi-system integration at the level of pseudorange measurements has several benefits, including greater accuracy; improved availability of solution; the ability to calibrate cross-system biases; and increased coverage or better HDOP by combining signals from several systems.
 However, for safety-of-life navigation where a high level of integrity is required any multi-system integration or calibration process risks introducing faults from one system into another.
-Likewise the use of Kalman Filtering or any other type of multi-epoch smoothing propagates Integrity Risk from one epoch to the next – both techniques risk ‘poisoning the well’ if severe Integrity hazards such as GNSS Jamming present themselves and go undetected.
+Likewise the use of Kalman Filtering or any other type of multi-epoch smoothing propagates Integrity Risk from one epoch to the next.

 As a general rule, for high-Integrity applications cross-system calibration and cascaded filtering should be avoided whenever possible [16] to maintain the level of system-separation needed to ‘quarantine’ the Integrity Risk.